mcmah309/rust_core/lib/src/result/README.md

 Note: There also exists
 `intoUnchecked` that does not require implicit cast of a `Result` Type.
 ### Early Return Key Notation
-The "Early Return Key" is a take on "Do Notation" and functions the same way as the Early Return Operator.
+"Early Return Key Notation" is a take on "Do Notation" and the "Early Return Key" functions the same way as the "Early Return Operator".
 The Early Return Key is typically denoted with `$` and when passed to a Result it unlocks the inner value, or returns to the surrounding context. e.g.
 ```dart
 Result<int, String> innerErrFn() => Err("message");